Picture of Alexander Brazie

 Amir Satvat's Games Community Discord server

-7. Work With Indies Discord
+7. Work with Indies Discord

 Work with Indies is a job board site for indie developers to focus their search on postings by indie studios.
 The big sites like Indeed and Zip Recruiter are full of AAA jobs and indie postings with dubious credibility.
 The job board works directly with indie devs and pulls updated postings from their websites to build a list of accurate, legitimate postings.
 The Discord server adds another avenue for networking with other indie devs.